SaatvikAwasthi/Image-Rectangle/README.md

 # Image-Rectangle
- a web page which has the following functionalities:-
+ A web page which has the following functionalities:-
- - Load an image
+ - User is able to load an image.
- - User must be able to draw more than one  rectangles of any size on the image
+ - User is able to draw more than one  rectangles of any size on the image.
- - User must  be able to delete the rectangle
+ - User is able to delete the rectangle.
- - User must be able to redraw the rectangle
+ - User is able to redraw the rectangle.
- - User must be able to store the state of the image and restore it.
+ - User is able to store the state as an image and download it.

- tested on chrome
+The project tested on chrome.